-I am normally not that big of a fan of wire shelving.
+I am normally not a big of a fan of wire shelving.

-That way you can see the tool you want right away, and they’re really easy to get at, and it prevents the rake heads from getting tangled.
+That way you can see the tool you want right away, they’re really easy to get at, and it prevents the rake heads from getting tangled.

-It also works well for hanging shorter tools with rounded ends, like my crowbar.
+It also works well for hanging shorter tools with rounded ends, like a crowbar.

-The next one of my DIY garden tool storage ideas uses simple 2×4’s to create extra wall storage.
+The next one of my DIY projects uses simple 2×4’s to create extra wall storage.

-Some tools don’t fit well with the wire shelf gardening storage because their handles won’t fit easily between the wires.
+Some yard tools don’t fit well into the wire shelf gardening storage because their handles won’t fit easily between the wires.